Five Ten Guide Tennie

 The Five Ten Guide Tennie has a substantial, mostly suede upper that provides high levels of water resistance.
 It isn’t fully waterproof like a Gore-Tex design, but I have worn these shoes through miles of wet snow and maintained dry feet.
 That said, I’d wager a bet that at some point the resistant properties of the suede will be compromised—whether through excessively wet conditions or general wear and tear—and the upper will become heavy when laden with water.
 To enhance or maintain the waterproofing, you can apply Nikwax products or Sno-Seal (although take care as this will affect breathability).

 Five Ten sizes are all over the place, and I found that the Guide Tennie fits larger than stated.
 I recommend sizing down a half size, especially if you are purchasing the shoe to wear while climbing technical rock.
 Additionally, the leather stretches slightly, making the toe box roomier with wear.
 And these shoes accommodated my wide feet very well.
-A final note on fit: the flat laces on the new Guide Tennies have proven to be secure and hold very well all day.
+A final note on fit: the flat laces on the Guide Tennies have proven to be secure and hold very well all day.

 For this review, we tested the women’s Five Ten Guide Tennie.
 The shoe is also made in a men's version, which weighs slightly more (1 pound 10.4 ounces for a pair) and comes in different colorways, but with the same design overall.
-We haven’t worn the men’s version yet, but it’s safe to assume that it's designed to accomodate a slightly higher volume foot than the women's model and will offer similar climbing performance and durability.
+We haven’t worn the men’s version yet, but it’s safe to assume that it's designed to accommodate a slightly higher volume foot than the women's model and will offer similar climbing performance and durability.

 What We Like